xiokd/EWU-CSCD379-2022-Spring/Assignment3.md

 - The logic should reside in a service that is injected via dependency injection into the controller ❌✅
 - Set up CORS ❌✅

-2. Create a dialog for getting the user's name ❌✅
+**2. Create a dialog for getting the user's name** ❌✅
 - If we don't have the user's name, present the user with a dialog that allows them to type in their name ❌✅
 - The users current name should show on the game page (upper right) ❌✅
   - This should be visible when setting/changing the name.
 It should change as the user types ❌✅
 - The user should be able to click on their name to change it (with the same dialog) ❌✅
 - Save the name in local storage and load it for the next game if it is set ❌✅
-- If the name is not set, display Guest as the name.
-Clicking on this allows for preemptive setting of the name before the end of the game ❌✅
+- If the name is not set, display Guest as the name. ❌✅
+  - Clicking on this allows for preemptive setting of the name before the end of the game ❌✅
 - Dialog must be persistent, doesn't close by clicking off the dialog ❌✅

-3. Save the Score ❌✅
+**3. Save the Score** ❌✅
 - Save the score at the end of the game if we have a name. ❌✅
 - If the user hasn't set a name, save the score as "Guest".
 (Be sure to prompt first) ❌✅
 - Save should be done with an Axios Post ❌✅

-4. Create a Leaderboard Page ❌✅
+**4. Create a Leaderboard Page** ❌✅
 - Create a /leaderboard page in the application that shows the top scores ❌✅
 - Use Axios to call the leaderboard API ❌✅
 - Make a nice display of the returned data ❌✅
 - Add a link on the front page to access the leaderboard ❌✅
 - Add a link to the app bar to access the leaderboard ❌✅

-5. Unit test ❌✅
+**5. Unit testing** ❌✅
 - Tests for the service ❌✅
 - Integration tests for the controller ❌✅

-6. Deploy site to Azure
+**6. Deploy site to Azure** ❌✅
-- Deploy API site with Github Action to Azure Web App
+- Deploy API site with Github Action to Azure Web App ❌✅
-- Unit Tests should run on build
+- Unit Tests should run on build ❌✅
-- Add API Base URL replacement to front end project
+- Add API Base URL replacement to front end project ❌✅

 ## Extra Credit